 Learn about managed instance groups

-Autoscaler is a feature of managed instance groups so you should understand how managed instance groups work before you use autoscaling.
+Because autoscaler is a feature of managed instance groups, learn how managed instance groups work before you use autoscaling.

 Get a managed instance group name or URL